How Does Rational Emotive Behavior Therapy Work?

 REBT:

-REBT focuses on irrational beliefs, which are often called “musts,” “shoulds,” and absolutist thoughts.
-The goal of the therapy is to change these irrational beliefs through logical thinking and careful examination.
+REBT specifically targets irrational beliefs, often referred to as “musts,” “shoulds,” and absolutist thoughts.
+The therapy aims to modify these beliefs through logical reasoning and critical examination.

 CBT:

-CBT does deal with negative thought patterns, but unlike REBT, it doesn’t only focus on irrational beliefs.
-It includes a wider range of errors in thinking, such as overgeneralizing and exaggerating the worst-case scenario.
+While CBT addresses negative thought patterns, it does not focus solely on irrational beliefs.
+It encompasses a broader range of cognitive distortions, such as overgeneralization and catastrophizing.

 ABC Model: